2013 Yemeni Ministry of Defense attack: Investigation

 Hours after the attack, President Hadi ordered a high-level military commission led by Yemeni Armed Forces Chief of Staff Ahmed al-Ashwal to conduct an investigation into the attack.
 The commission completed its report by the next day, with investigators suspecting that army sympathizers may have helped facilitate the attack.
 The report proclaimed that seven of the militants involved in the attack were Saudi nationals who had recently entered the country from Hadhramaut governorate using fake names of Yemenis deported from Saudi Arabia, though the claim was labeled "unsubstantiated" by Amnesty International.
 Security officials believed that the attack was organized and carried out by an AQAP cell of 16 to 25 people.

 Yemeni security forces arrested four militants within the complex on the day of the attack.
-Information acquired through the investigation led to the discovery of two car bombs and the launch of a manhunt against five suspected militants in Sana'a.
+Information acquired through the investigation led to the discovery of two car bombs and the launch of a manhunt against five suspected militants in Sanaa.
 An additional two AQAP members were arrested by 8 December; the leader of the AQAP cell responsible for the attack and the one who reported its success.
-The militants were arrested outside of Sana'a by authorities using GPS tracking to monitor the location of their cell phones.
+The militants were arrested outside of Sanaa by authorities using GPS tracking to monitor the location of their cell phones.